echoLive/ES-USR-GRP/README.md

 # ES-USR-GRP
-This is the Easysocial custom field app Select group.
+This is the Easysocial custom field app "Select group".

 Features:
 This app allows user to join Easysocial groups when registrering or editing profile.